venmo/puppet-sentry/README.md

 ## Limitations

-* Only Ubuntu 12.04 and 14.04 are currently supported.
+* Only Debian 7 and Ubuntu 12.04/14.04 are currently supported.
 * Only Sentry version 7.x.x is supported, although version 6.4.x has been tested and works for the time being.
 * Database migrations are not done automatically on upgrade, but must be